Transport-for-the-North/NorMITs-Demand/README.md

 ## [Documentation](#contents)
 Current code documentation can only be found in the codebase.
-One of the planned improvements include getting this hosted online, so it's easily accessible!
+Planned improvements include hosting this online, so it's easily accessible!

 ## [Planned Improvements](#contents)